How do I make pottery? Can I make pottery at home? Are there techniques I can use to make better pottery?

-This article should give you a better understanding of the process and some of the techniques that can be used to make your own pottery.
+This article is a great resource for beginners as it will give you a better understanding of the process and some of the techniques that can be used to make your own pottery.
 It will serve as a brief overview of general pottery making and more detailed sections will be added in the future.
 If you know a good resource or article about pottery techniques please let me know.

 - Ceramic Safety